 To be considered into a programme of study, applicants must possess the minimum entry requirements and meet the conditions of entry for the programmes.

-Credit transfer may be considered upon admission except for applicants who failed their earlier programme at the previous institution.
+Credit transfer may be considered at the point of application except for applicants who failed their earlier programme at the previous institution.
 Transfer of credits (where applicable) will only be awarded for previously attempted programmes that earned good grades and having comparable contents to the programme at Tunku Abdul Rahman University College.

 Accreditation of Prior Experiential Learning (APEL)